xdiptan/go-webserver/README.md

 # go-webserver
-- ### Help to get infromation on setting up webser using GO language
+- ### Help to get infromation on setting up WebServer using GO language